pgpconference/staging/README.md

 <a id="remaining-years"></a>
 ## Remaining Years

 * Currently the 2010-2013 sites need to be imported.
-This is a much quicker process than the 2016 site was
+2013 is currently in Progress

 <a id="issues"></a>
 ## Issues